layroxc-ai/Hack/README.md

 -- [[ 1.
 COMBAT - KILL ALL / AIMBOT / TP ]] --
 local RageSec = Main:NewSection("Execution Engine")

+RageSec:NewButton("TP Behind Murderer", "Teleports you right behind the Murderer", function()
+    for _, v in pairs(Players:GetPlayers()) do
+        if GetPlayerRole(v) == "MURDERER" and v.Character and v.Character:FindFirstChild("HumanoidRootPart") then
+            -- Katilin 3 birim arkasına ışınlar
+            LocalPlayer.Character.HumanoidRootPart.CFrame = v.Character.HumanoidRootPart.CFrame * CFrame.new(0, 0, 3)
+        end
+    end
+end)

 RageSec:NewButton("KILL ALL (CLEANUP)", "Instantly kills everyone if you are Murderer", function()
     local knife = LocalPlayer.Character:FindFirstChild("Knife") or LocalPlayer.Backpack:FindFirstChild("Knife")
     if knife then